halo-re/halo/README.md

 Current State
 -------------
-* Able to patch and run existing game
+- Able to patch and run existing game
-* Main loop of the game is re-implemented
+- Main loop of the game is re-implemented
+- Several more functions are implemented
+- Long way to go...

 Build
 -----